g2384/Life-In-The-UK/Facts.md

 For most local authorities, local elections for councillors are held in **May** **every year**.

-In the UK, if the jury finds a defendant guilty, the judge decides the penalty.

 All of the elected **MPs** form the **House of Commons**.

 The Life in the UK test is usually taken is **English**, although special arrangements can be made if you wish to take it in **Welsh** or **Scottish Gaelic**.